 The main attraction is a pumpkin farm.
 The lines of cars driving in reminded me of Fiesta Texas traffic.

-There were some really big pumpkins at the Pumpkin Nights event, but I believe the ones behind us are artificial?
-I’m glad there was a staff member posted here to take free photos of visitors using their own phone.
+There were some massive pumpkins at the Pumpkin Nights event, but I believe the ones behind us are artificial.
+I’m glad there was a staff member posted here to take free photos of visitors using their phones.
 I probably should have handed her my camera.

 This one is likely real!
 It’s huge!

 The Farm had lots of old houses and buildings.
 Most were empty.
-I thought they had been transported here for a Halloween show but after closer inspection I noticed there were renovations taking place inside.
+I thought they had been transported here for a Halloween show, but after closer inspection, I noticed renovations taking place inside.
 Perhaps they plan to make a small historical town for visitors to experience all year round?

-When I read this that’s when I knew there is a plan to make this into a historical attraction.
+When I read this, that’s when I knew there was a plan to make this into a historical attraction.

-There was some sort of dancehall with string lights.
-It has a nice rustic feel.
+There was some dancehall with string lights.
+It has a lovely rustic feel.

-There was even a smiling blacksmith eager to teach all who would listen about the craft.
+Even a smiling blacksmith was eager to teach all who would listen about the craft.

-Attention spans did prove to be short though especially among adults.
-I feel it has to do with city folks having a fast paced lifestyle trying to pack everything in to one night.
-I noticed the same fast paced rush at an art museum we visited.
+Attention spans did prove to be short, though, especially among adults.
+It is about city folks having a fast-paced lifestyle and trying to pack everything into one night.
+I noticed the same fast-paced rush at an art museum we visited.
 A couple said they had to rush off to do many more things with their day.
 The docent seemed lonely, but that’s another story for another blog!

 The time to go came quickly.
-It was getting dark and we had a long drive home awaiting us.
-But I just couldn’t leave without photographing some longhorns grazing.
+It was getting dark, and we had a long drive home awaiting us.
+But I couldn’t leave without photographing some longhorns grazing.